suculent/thinx-device-api/README.md

 See 03-test.sh.
 There is no point of maintaining documentation for this at current stage of development and user base zero.

+## Upgrading

+After upgrading from versions before `1.1.5200`, you may have issue with accessing CouchDB database.
+It's known issue, which can be fixed by editing the `/opt/couchdb/etc/vm.args` file inside the `couchdb` container.
+Just change the auto-generated domain on last line to `couchdb@localhost` and you should regain your access.

 # Platforms State of Union